 Environmental Conservation For Ecotourism Certification

-The directions from the airport to Rekero Camp are simple enough – once you learn to ‘read’ the signs.
+The directions from the airstrip to Rekero Camp are simple enough – once you learn to ‘read’ the signs.

 You know you are getting close when you dip down through the gully where the hippo has left its trail, continue past the low-lying scrub – wait, is that a giraffe sauntering out from behind those trees – then turn left at the rock which has Rekero Camp written on it.
 Actually there is a strong chance you might miss seeing this pivotal ‘sign post’ as it is sitting on ground level and you are likely to be straining your eyes upwards, admiring the eagle nest high in the branches of the tree.